 - Quarter Sheet Pan - This will allow you to transfer the bars to the freezer without spilling.
 A larger size sheet pan will work fine, but the small ones fit better in the freezer.

-How to Make Protein Ice Cream Bars
+How to Make Protein Ice Cream bars

-- Lay silicone molds on a sheet pan.
+Step 2: Lay silicone molds on a sheet pan.
 Carefully divide the mixture between the wells.

-- Cover the molds with the silicone cover and place the sheet pan with the molds in the freezer making sure they are level.
+Step 4: Cover the molds with the silicone cover and place the sheet pan with the molds in the freezer making sure they are level.
 Freeze for at least 6 hours or overnight.

-- Fill a short large-mouth glass with the chocolate chips and coconut oil.
+Step 5: For chocolate coating - Fill a short large-mouth glass with the chocolate chips and coconut oil.
 Place in the microwave for 30 seconds on high.
 Remove the glass and stir, and return to microwave to microwave for 15 seconds increments until the chocolate is fully melted, stirring each time.

 These bars store well in the freezer for up to 1 month.
 Once fully frozen, you can wrap them individually in plastic wrap and then place in a gallon-sized resealable freezer bag.
 Honestly, I just remove them from the molds and toss them into a freezer bag all together.
 If they are completely frozen, they won't stick together.